nickkeepfer/MatMeshMakie.jl/docs/src/api_reference.md

 # API Reference

-This section provides a comprehensive list of all functions and types available in `MaterialMeshMakie`.
+This section provides a comprehensive list of all functions and types available in `MatMeshMakie`.

 ## Types